MicrosoftDocs/learn/learn-pr/languages/python/python-lists/includes/2-exercise-list.md

 ## Recap

-- Lists are a data structures that are intended to collect related data in your programs.
+- Lists are data structures that are intended to collect related data in your programs.
 The data can be of any data type, but usually elements will be the same data type since they will serve a similar purpose in your programs.
 - Create a list using square brackets `[]` separating each item with a comma.
 - Access individual elements inside the list using square brackets and a zero-based index.
 You can access the first item in the list using index `0`.
 You can access the last item in the list using the index `-1`.
 You can access items relative to the end of the list using other negative numbers as indices.
 - Create slices using square brackets `[]` and a colon separating the beginning of the slice on the left side of the colon, and the end of the slide on the right side of the colon symbol.
-- Use helper functions like `pop()`, `append()`, `remove()`, `extend()` and `clear()` to change the items in the list.
+- Use helper functions like `pop()`, `append()`, `remove()`, `extend()`, and `clear()` to change the items in the list.